 It is a facet of institutionalized white supremacy that the public face of herbalism in this country is a white one, belying the absolutely essential tradition of herbalists from communities of color, especially Native American and Black communities.

-Since 2014, Old Ways Herbal School of Plant Medicine has been pleased to offer two scholarship programs to students who identify as people of color (POC) originating from oppressed groups and/or groups that are underrepresented in the public face of herbalism.
+Since 2014, Old Ways Herbal School of Plant Medicine has been grateful to offer two scholarship programs to students who identify as people of color (POC) originating from oppressed groups and/or groups that are underrepresented in the public face of herbalism.

 We consider it an honor for you to consider this school, and it is a great privilege to be able to share knowledge about herbalism and stewardship with the descendants of the people whose wisdom is the foundation of my life’s work.
 This knowledge is your birthright.